cinquin/mutinack/README.md

 The project comes with `ant` and `maven` targets to run Findbugs, which is pre-packaged in the distribution.
-The code is also regularly analyzed with Coverity Scan, which has very nice additions to Findbugs and does not currently detect any significant issue.
+The code is also regularly analyzed with Coverity Scan, which has very nice additions to Findbugs and does not currently detect any significant issue (note however that recent versions of Mutinack cannot be analyzed with Coverity, because of an apparent bug in Coverity that has been reported to Synopsys).

 Note that, at least on some versions of JRE 8, Mutinack can trigger a non-deterministic Java Virtual Machine bug, which was